-Cost-benefit analyses are common tools used for decision-making, whereby the costs of impacts are compared to the benefits from different response actions (IPCC, 2014d, e).
-However, for the case of climate change, recognising the complex inter-linkages of the Anthropocene, cost-benefit analyses tools can be difficult to use because of disparate impacts versus costs and complex interconnectivity within the global social-ecological system (see Box 1.1 and Cross-Chapter Box 5 in Chapter 2).
+Cost-benefit analyses are common tools used for decision-making, whereby the costs of impacts are compared to the benefits from different response actions (IPCC, 2014a, b).
+However, for the case of climate change, recognising the complex inter-linkages of the Anthropocene, cost-benefit analysis tools can be difficult to use because of disparate impacts versus costs and complex interconnectivity within the global social-ecological system (see Box 1.1 and Cross-Chapter Box 5 in Chapter 2).
 Some costs are relatively easily quantifiable in monetary terms but not all.
-Climate change impacts humans' lives and livelihoods, culture and values and whole ecosystem.
-It has unpredictable feedback loops and impacts on other regions, (IPCC, 2014e) giving rise to indirect, secondary, tertiary and opportunity costs that are typically extremely difficult to quantify.
+Climate change impacts human lives and livelihoods, culture and values, and whole ecosystems.
+It has unpredictable feedback loops and impacts on other regions (IPCC, 2014a), giving rise to indirect, secondary, tertiary and opportunity costs that are typically extremely difficult to quantify.
 Monetary quantification is further complicated by the fact that costs and benefits can occur in different regions at very different times, possibly spanning centuries, while it is extremely difficult if not impossible to meaningfully estimate discount rates for future costs and benefits.
-Thus standard cost-benefit analyses become difficult to justify (IPCC, 2014e; Dietz et al., 2016) and are not used as an assessment tool in this report.
+Thus standard cost-benefit analyses become difficult to justify (IPCC, 2014a; Dietz et al., 2016) and are not used as an assessment tool in this report.

-1.6 Confidence, uncertainty and risk
+1.6 Confidence, Uncertainty and Risk

-This report relies on the IPCC's uncertainty guidance provided in Mastrandrea et al. (2011), and sources given therein.
+This report relies on the IPCC's uncertainty guidance provided in Mastrandrea et al. (2011) and sources given therein.
 Two metrics for qualifying key findings are used: